Black Friday 2025: Why sales are declining and how e-commerce merchants can still benefit

 Black Friday is no longer a new phenomenon.
 Many buyers expect the promotion, compare prices early, and spread their purchases over the entire Black Week or several events (Cyber Monday, Singles Day).

-• More cautious purchasing behavior
+• More cautious buying behaviour

-Learnings for e-commerce retailers
+Learnings for e-commerce merchants

 Conclusion

-You're not selling online yet?
+Are you not selling online yet?

 Test now for free